SICKAG/sick_scan_xd/README.md

 ## Executive Summary

 * sick_scan_xd supports
-    * generic use (Linux and Windows native)
-    * Linux-ROS1
+    * ROS1 (Linux)
     * ROS2 (Linux and Windows)

-  for the devices listed below.
+    * a Driver for generic use (Linux and Windows native)
+    * a API for C/C++ or python applications

-* sick_scan_xd improves quality and consistency
+* sick_scan_xd provides a driver for the SICK LiDARs and Radar sensors mentioned [here](REQUIREMENTS.md).
-* All features are available on all targets.
+* sick_scan_xd is designed to easily integrate new devices, features and improvements on all targets.
-* The sick_scan_xd repository supports and maintains generic use, ROS1 and ROS2:
-    * sick_scan_xd merges projects  sick_scan, sick_scan2 and sick_scan_base
-    * Simplifies the use of devices, as there is only one github entry point for the supported devices
-    * Simplifies integration of new devices
-    * Avoids inconsistencies between different platforms
-    * Simplifies and centralizes integration of new features, improvements, issues and bugfixes
-* Identical sources for all targets are more transparent and clearer for developer and user
-* sick_scan_xd has no dependencies to 3rd party libraries like boost or pthread
+* sick_scan_xd has no dependencies to 3rd party libraries like boost or pthread.

-We recommend using sick_scan_xd instead of sick_scan, sick_scan2 or sick_scan_base for all new projects using one or multiple devices listed below.
-In the medium term, it's generally recommended to migrate to sick_scan_xd.

-## Supported hardware and platforms

-See [REQUIREMENTS](./REQUIREMENTS.md) for supported hardware and platforms.
+* sick_scan_xd offers all features on all targets if the devices support the features.

 ## Build targets